8ta4/accent/DONTREADME.md

 Nope, `accent` isn't about matching a standard.
 Here’s why:

-- Machine Understandability: As voice tech gets more common, it's important that machines get what you're saying.
-Accent aims to improve how well speech recognition systems understand you, not just how "correct" your accent sounds.
+- Machine Understandability: As voice tech gets more common, it's important that machines get what you're saying. `accent` aims to improve how well speech recognition systems understand you, not just how "correct" your accent sounds.

 - Variability: Pronunciation standards vary widely even among native speakers.
 Languages and accents evolve.
 Keeping a up-to-date list of all these variations is a huge task.